You are on the Natcen site

 Click here for Scotcen

-Read our policy and methodological case studies to find out how research is powerful in shaping policy decisions at the national and local level.
+Read our case studies to find out how research is powerful in shaping policy decisions at the national and local level.

 Our clients include government, think tanks, charities, businesses, universities and other research organisations.

 Find out more

 Understanding what works, and why, is central to effective policy making - so evaluation research has a critical role to play.